marunpeng93/tas/README.md

 ### Async Tasks

-In Tas, we can insert or remove an async tasks anywhere in any module without having to adjust the code elsewhere, all tasks are executed in the order we write, just like the sync tasks.
+With Tas, we can insert or remove an async tasks anywhere in any module without having to adjust the code elsewhere, all tasks are performed in the order we write, just like the sync tasks.

 ```js
 var a = 0;